Mike Tyson Vs Jake Paul

-As many have heard, 57-year-old Mike Tyson will fight 27-year-old YouTube celebrity Jake Paul in July.
+As many have heard, 57-year-old Mike Tyson will fight 27-year-old YouTube celebrity Jake Paul on Friday, November 15th on Netflix.

 For me, this will be a story of youth vs experience.